Vyral/base-template/_posts/2022-05-03-should-you-worry-about-a-market-correction.md

   - Real Estate
 excerpt: How interest rates and foreclosures are affecting our housing market.
 enclosure:
-pullquote: This wave of foreclosures isn’t materializing the way it did in 2008.
+pullquote: A wave of foreclosures isn’t materializing the way it did in 2008.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true